 Today, the church is a member of the Williamson County Baptist Association, affiliated with the Baptist General Convention of Texas and the Southern Baptist Convention.

 The role of the church in the community has been most significant throughout the years.
 The church served as a place of worship for over a hundred years, despite storms, drought, and depression.
 One church's influence in the community is demonstrated by the lack of violence in this area for over a century of existence.
 The Andice Baptist Church has afforded special Christian training for its young people and given them the inspiration and motivation to become good citizens.
 The achievements attained by these young people have been outstanding and are a living memorial to this Baptist congregation.

 The church helped to carve out of the wilderness a civilization and culture that the people of the community enjoy today.
 The church continues to make a contribution to Texas history by its Christian influence generation after generation.

 The unfolding of the additional history of the beginning of the Andice Baptist Church prompted the church to apply for a Texas Historical Marker on February 16, 1976.

 The application to the Texas Historical Commission contained this paragraph: "In these changing times, our purpose for historical recognition is to cherish our forebears for their dauntless and courageous devotion to higher ideals.
 They overcame adversities known only to pioneers in a new land.
-In erecting this marker we want to honor those that have gone on before and perhaps we shall give our young people a spark of determination to carry on and leave the heritage we were handed."
+In erecting this marker, we want to honor those that have gone on before, and perhaps we shall give our young people a spark of determination to carry on and leave the heritage we were handed."

 The application for the Texas Historical Marker was approved on March 19, 1976.

 The historical information was compiled and written by Jimmie H. Asher, a member of the Andice Baptist Church and retired Baptist minister of education.
-Harold B. Asher, member of the Williamson County Historical Commission and retired public school teacher.
+Harold B. Asher, a member of the Williamson County Historical Commission and retired public school teacher.